 - From the rear of the vehicle, pull up on the lever to release the seatback, then pull the strap, located on the right side of the seat, to pull the seatback up.
-The seatback has a Velcro® patch to stow the strap on the rear of the seat when not in use, or - from the passenger's side sliding door, pull up on the lever to release the seatback, then push up on the seatback to raise the seat.
+The seatback has a patch of hook and loop fastener to stow the strap on the rear of the seat when not in use, or - from the passenger's side sliding door, pull up on the lever to release the seatback, then push up on the seatback to raise the seat.